TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 On the downside
 * Any change to a custom field requires a read/modify/write of the containing JSON document
-* We will end up using a lot more storage space for issues with threee or more custom fields
+* We will end up using a lot more storage space than the aggressively denormalized solution for issues with three or more custom fields
 * Our four hundred indexes are more expensive to maintain
 * The indexes are larger, unless you're prepared for more complexity and write time cost by converting data types before indexing
 * We have to deal with the added complexity of type conversion in our queries